MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-handling-errors-using-try-methods.md

 - If a try method call does not use the return value, the try method operates like an ordinary method and errors are exposed as usual.

-- If a try method call uses the return value in an `OK:=` statement or a conditional statement such as `If-Then`, errors are caught.
+- If a try method call uses the return value in an `OK:=` statement or a conditional statement such as `if-then`, errors are caught.
 The try method returns `true` if no error occurs; `false` if an error occurs.

 > [!NOTE]
 > The return value is not accessible within the try method itself.